mchantosa/codeing_challenges/dfs/dfs.md

 1. If an unvisited neighbor is found, repeat step 2 recursively, starting from that neighbor.
 1. If no unvisited neighbors are left, backtrack to the previous node and explore any remaining unvisited neighbors from there.
 1. Continue this process until all nodes are visited.
 1. DFS can be implemented using either recursion or an explicit stack.
-Here's a simple recursive implementation of DFS:

-## Complexity

-* **Time complexity:**  O(V + E) where V is the number of vertices (nodes) and E is the number of edges
-* **Space complexity:** O(V) where V is the number of vertices.
-It is actually depth, V represents the worse cas scenario where the three is completely imbalanced.
-If the tree was balanced, the space complexity would be the depth of the tree.

 ## Template
 ```javascript